-How to Set up Your First LinkedIn Campaign in 9 Steps
+How to Set up Your First Campaign on LinkedIn in 5 Steps

 The first step is often the hardest.
 New undertakings can feel complicated and intimidating before one dives in and gets a feel.
 At LinkedIn, we recognize that this can be the case with Campaign Manager.
 When investing in your brand’s success, no marketer wants to miss a step or get off on the wrong foot.